polluxau/the-finals-linux-troubleshoot-guide/README.md

 If your on Nvidia please use the Nvidia driver that is provided by your Distro

-If your on a Wayland Desktop like KDE Plasma or gnome, please use the latest nvidia driver like 555 or 560 or newer
+If your on a Wayland Desktop like KDE Plasma, gnome, cosmic, lxqt, budgie please use the latest nvidia driver like 555 or 560 or newer

 **AMD**